ksurajsingh/CertiCrypt/readme.md

       - GPA > X show proof without revealing all marks
       - Use selective disclose or dummy logic
 - [ ] GUI (Tkinter) or web(Flask) frontend (if time permits)
+- [ ] User restrictive priveleges - the data nor the hash should be modified . [ at certain intervals the hash of the blocks should be updated and verified. ]

 ## Deliverables